|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 16: Bumthang - Jakar Dzong, Jambey Lhakhang, Tamshing Lhakhang

-Today we explore Bumthang with visits to Jakar Dzong, the administrative center of the valley; Jambey Lhakhang, one of the oldest monasteries in Bhutan, dating from the introduction of Buddhism in Bhutan; and Kurjey Lhakhang, one of the most sacred places, because Guru Rinpoche left his body imprint on the cave when he was meditating.
+Today we explore the Bumthang valley with visits to Jakar Dzong, the administrative center of the valley built in 1667.
+We will visit Jambey Lhakhang, one of the oldest monasteries in Bhutan, dating from the introduction of Buddhism in Bhutan in 746 AD.
+Next we stop at Kurjey Lhakhang, one of the most sacred places, because Guru Rinpoche left his body imprint on the cave when he was meditating.

 Day 17: Bumthang - Wangdi

-After breakfast, we start our travel day back to Wangdi via Trongsa, passing the Kikila Pass, Yotongla Pass and Pele La Pass where we stop for lunch.
-Our journey today has us pass by beautiful rural areas and landscapes, seeing some of the most unspoiled nature Bhutan has to offer.
-Overnight in Wangdi.
+After breakfast, we start our travel day back to Wangdi via Trongsa, passing the Kikila Pass, Yotongla Pass and Pele La Pass.
+Enroute, we stop for lunch after crossing Trongsa.
+Our journey today has us passing by beautiful rural areas and landscapes, seeing some of the most unspoiled nature Bhutan has to offer.
+We pass the magnificent stupa of Chendebji again which is similar to the Boudhnath in Nepal.

 Day 18: Wangdi - Paro